-This holds true for your roof space as well where it’s much hotter, meaning that in your roof the dew point temperature is much higher.
-This means that sweating of the ducts and other air conditioning equipment is more likely to occur.
+In your roof space where it’s much hotter the dew point temperature is much higher, this means that sweating of the ducts and other air conditioning equipment is more likely to occur.

 Let’s go through an example, at our office today we have just closed all the windows & turned the air conditioner ON.
 Take a look at our indoor observations below after we closed all the windows.

 Indoor temperature: 22.1Â°C

 So, if the external surface of the ducted aircon grilles in our office gets colder than 21.8Â°C, we could expect water vapour to form and turn into a liquid.
 As our air conditioner is set to 22Â°C and won’t be running for a long time, the grilles don’t have the chance to sweat.